Trump denies saying he probably had good relationship with Kim

 PALM BEACH, Fla.
-(Reuters) - U.S. President Donald Trump on Sunday disputed a newspaper's account of an interview with him last week in which he was quoted as saying he probably has a very good relationship with North Korean leader Kim Jong Un.
+(Reuters) - U.S. President Donald Trump on Sunday disputed a newspaper's account of an interview with him last week in which he was quoted as saying he probably had a "very good relationship" with North Korean leader Kim Jong Un.

-Trump said in tweets that in the Wall Street Journal interview on Thursday, he said "I'd probably" have a good relationship with Kim, using a conditional tense.
+"We'll see what happens," Trump told reporters in Florida on Sunday when asked what he would do to resolve the North Korea standoff.

-Kim has warned the United States that he intends to build a nuclear arsenal capable of hitting the United States, prompting threats of military action by Washington.
+He cited upcoming meetings, possibly a reference to further talks planned between North and South Korea.
+"Hopefully it’s all gonna work out," Trump added.
+"We have great talks going on, the Olympics you know about, a lot of things can happen.”

-In the Wall Street Journal interview, Trump was asked whether he has spoken with the North Korean leader.
+In the Wall Street Journal interview, Trump was asked whether he had spoken with the North Korean leader.

 “I don’t want to comment on it.
 I‘m not saying I have or haven‘t.
 I just don’t want to comment," he had said.